GuidesJanuary 23, 20268 min read

 console.log(invoice.status); // "paid", "pending", "expired", etc.

-console.log(invoice.amountReceived); // Amount customer has paid
+console.log(invoice.amountReceived); // Amount paid so far

 console.log(invoice.txHash); // Blockchain transaction hash